What happens when my insurance company or Health Maintenance Organization goes out of business?

 Protection can be provided in one of several different ways.
 For example, a financially sound insurer may take over the troubled company's policies and assume the responsibility for continuing coverage and paying covered claims.
 The North Dakota guaranty association may provide coverage directly by continuing the insurer's policies or issuing replacement policies with the guaranty association; in some situations, the North Dakota guaranty association may work with other state guaranty associations to develop an overall plan to provide protection for the failed insurer's policyholders.
 The amount of protection provided and when you receive it may depend on the particular arrangement worked out for handling the failed insurer's obligations.

 If your insurer is no longer able to fulfill its obligations, ongoing benefit payments to you may be reduced or suspended by the courts in order to sort out the affairs of the financially troubled insurer.
-As a result, you may to wait a period before the guaranty association is activated to provide benefit payments.
+As a result, you may have to wait a period before the guaranty association is activated to provide benefit payments.
 Hardship provisions may be instituted by the receiver to continue benefit payments.

 Policies with insurers not licensed to do business in North Dakota; policy benefits the insurer does not guarantee or for which the policyholder bears the risk (such as the non-guaranteed portion of a variable life insurance or annuity contract); self-insured employer plans; and fraternal benefit society insurance certificates.
 Certain, less commonly known insurance policies and arrangements not listed here are also not protected.
 If you are unsure about whether your policy is excluded from guaranty association protection, you should call the Guaranty Association.